lblod/frontend-embeddable-notule-editor/docs/plugins/besluit-plugin.md

 By default, this plugin scans for the existence of a `div` with a `typeof` attribute with a value containing the [Besluit](https://data.vlaanderen.be/ns/besluit/#Besluit) type.
-It also needs a  BesluitType, a `prov:generated` property, and a uri (which should be unique for each besluit).
+It also needs a  BesluitType, a `http://www.w3.org/ns/prov#generated` property, and a uri (which should be unique for each besluit).
 If the selection is inside such a node, the plugin will provide some controls to work with [articles](https://data.vlaanderen.be/ns/besluit/#Artikel) inside a besluit.